sandhawke/setdefault/README.md

 }
 ```

-We also have pre-defined variations for the empty object and map
+We also have pre-defined variations for some common cases, just to make them a tiny bit more efficient (no extra object to garbage collect), maybe.
-to avoid extra garbage collection:
 * setdefault.array == setdefault.lazy( , , () => [])
 * setdefault.object == setdefault.lazy( , , () => ({}))
 * setdefault.map == setdefault.lazy( , , () => new Map())